 All floor debate is recorded on audiotape, and verbatim transcripts are prepared and kept by the Clerk of the House and Secretary of the Senate.
 Copies are available from those offices, and later from the Secretary of State's Index Department and the State Library.
-Transcripts of recent years' sessions are also available on the General Assembly's Web site.
+Transcripts of debate (back to the fall of 1971 when legislative debates were first recorded) are also available on the General Assembly's Internet site.